Snowflake-Labs/sfquickstarts/site/sfguides/src/machine_learning_with_aws_autopilot/machine_learning_with_aws_autopilot.md

 ## Snowflake/Autotpilot Integration
 Duration: 20

 To follow best practices, we will not use the ACCOUNTADMIN role to run the steps for this demo.
-Therefore, log in into Snowflake with user “autopilot_user”.
+Therefore, log in into Snowflake with user autopilot_user.
 The password should be in your setup scripts.

 The demo consists of 4 major steps: